mobileink/lab.mobile/android/netrexx/README.md

 Examples of using [netrexx](http://www.netrexx.org/) to develop android apps.

-The trick is to use the netrexx translator to generate java code but not compile it.
-Then the standard build system call compile those files.

-And of course the NetRexx runtime - NetRexxR.jar, a measly 37K! - is
-required.
-The Android ant build scripts will dexify (compile to Dalvik) anything in the `libs` directory of the project, so all we need to do is copy `NetRexxR.jar` to `libs`.

 Originally the Android build system was Ant-based, and the IDE was based on Eclipse.
 This is changing to a Gradle-based build system with a new IDE, "Android Studio", based on IntelliJ IDEA.